 One of the most common exceptions is called the continuous treatment doctrine, mentioned above.
 The continuous treatment doctrine is an exception for people who received continuous follow-up treatment from the same doctor who made the original medical error.

 It is an important exception because victims of medical malpractice are not expected to sue the doctor who is treating them at the time, since this could prompt them to discontinue or provide substandard treatment.
 Therefore, the continuous treatment doctrine delays the countdown of the statute of limitations until the victim no longer receives continued treatment from the responsible doctor.

 If a patient receives treatment for the same problem from a new doctor, the continuous treatment doctrine stops applying and the countdown for the statute of limitations begins.
 This countdown begins even if you were to go back to the doctor who made the original mistake.
 This means that if you go to see a different doctor for the same issue, the new period for the statute of limitations starts over again.

 The statute of repose is the maximum amount of time that can pass before you are no longer allowed to bring a medical malpractice lawsuit.

 This limits your ability to bring a lawsuit even if you have not discovered the injury, and even if you have been receiving continued treatment from the responsible doctor.
 Usually, the statute of repose is 5 to 7 years, but, in some states, it can be as short as 3 years.

 Because of these time limitations, it is important to have your case evaluated as quickly as possible.
-Even if you don’t have all the medical records or other relevant information, understanding the statute of limitations is often the first step to finding out if you have a potential lawsuit.
+Even if you don’t have all the medical records or other relevant information in hand, understanding the statute of limitations is often the first step to finding out if you have a potential lawsuit.